 Markets rally on Powell comments, China boosted by duty cut

-Asian markets rose Monday after Federal Reserve chief Jerome Powell said officials would take a careful approach regarding interest rate hikes, while Chinese shares soared after the government cut the duty on trades.
+Asian markets advanced Monday after Federal Reserve chief Jerome Powell said officials would take a careful approach to rate hikes, while Chinese shares soared after the government cut the duty on trades.

 In a much-anticipated speech Friday, the US central bank boss left the door open to more tightening but repeated his pledge that decision-making would be data-dependent as policymakers try to bring inflation to heel.